-The study area (see Figure 1 on Page 4above) is an attractive place to live, exhibiting diverse social characteristics, a strong economy and with relatively good transport connectivity compared to other areas of the United Kingdom.
-However, the nature of the study area results in complex social, economic and connectivity challenges to be addressed and opportunities to be maximised.
+The study area (see Figure 1 on Page 4 above) is an attractive place to live, exhibiting diverse social characteristics, a strong economy and with relatively good transport connectivity compared to other others of the United Kingdom.
+However, the nature of the study area results in complex social, economic and connectivity challenges to be addressed and opportunities to be maximized.

-The area contains some of the Heartland's most important economic assets including the key settlements of Northampton, Milton Keynes, Luton, Aylesbury, and High Wycombe as well as numerous universities and innovation clusters - additionally comprising some of the most significant facilities and businesses associated with the film and television industries.
+Containing some of the Heartland's most important economic assets including the key settlements of Northampton, Milton Keynes, Luton, Aylesbury, and High Wycombe as well as numerous universities and innovation clusters - including some of the most significant facilities and businesses associated with the film and television industries.

-Transport movements in the study area are dominated by significant north-south routes of the M1, M40, M45, A404, the West Coast Main Line (WCML), London-Aylesbury Line (the Metropolitan Line) and the Chiltern Main Line (CML) that provide extensive road and rail connectivity, particularly between London and the rest of the UK.
+Transport movements in the study area are dominated by significant north-south routes of the M1, M40, M45, A404, West Coast Main Line (WCML), London-Aylesbury Line (the Metropolitan Line) and Chiltern Main Line (CML) that provide extensive road and rail connectivity, including between London and the rest of the UK.